littlebizzy/slickstack/docs/ubuntu.md

 The active SlickStack module baseline and README target Ubuntu 24.04 LTS.
 New servers should normally use 24.04 rather than starting with an older accepted release.

-SlickStack also requires a normal physical or virtual machine.
+SlickStack requires a normal physical or virtual machine.
 Containerized environments such as Docker, LXC, OpenVZ, Podman, and systemd-nspawn are rejected by the installer.

+The installer also requires at least 1 GB of free disk space before it proceeds.

 The main installation command is:

 ```bash
 sudo bash /var/www/ss-install
 ```

-The installer also requires at least 1 GB of free disk space before it proceeds.

 ## Managed Ubuntu components